raksonibs/rbook/ch2.md

     $("#run-raw").text((new Date() - date) + " ms");});

 This will act as a baseline to compare the rendering of the components.
-Unfortunately, the raw is not fully fledged in terms of interactivity, but does provide a great starting point at understanding the strengths of JS frameworks.
+Unfortunately, the raw implementation is not fully fledged in terms of interactivity, but does provide a great starting point at understanding the strengths of JS frameworks.

 The comparison is rendered via a webpage, seen in Figure 2.1 below.
 If we were to run each one of these buttons once, we would see something like this: